 When security roles and licenses are combined, the result is restrictive.
 However, users and groups can belong to more than one security role.
 In this case, the user access from each security role is cumulative, but only to the extent provided by the license.

-Combining licenses, security roles, and role assignments effectively can provide the appropriate level of access and visibility into data.
-In fact, when combined with a well-designed structure, you can virtually isolate a work item and entire projects from unauthorized access.
+Combining licenses, security roles, and role assignments effectively can provide the appropriate level of access and visibility into portfolio data.
+In fact, when combined with a well-designed portfolio structure, you can virtually isolate a work item and entire portfolios from unauthorized access.

 If you assign a security role permission to edit the properties of a work item in the work item hierarchy, that permission will be inherited by all of that work item's children.
 It is possible to restrict permission to edit an work item's children, but it is not possible to restrict permission to view an work item's children.